lucimber/dbus-client-java/README.md

 This software is a framework that enables a Java based application to interact with a D-Bus instance in the role of a client.
 The D-Bus instance can be a system or session bus.
-As of now, only Unix sockets are supported as transport by this framework.
+The framework supports multiple transport types including Unix domain sockets and TCP/IP connections through a pluggable strategy pattern.
 The type system, the wire format and the message protocol are fully implemented as of D-Bus Specification 0.41.